MischaU8/yumyum/tools/sweep-tool_DBM_4LVNTBQ.md

-then select the curve to sweep along and you're all set use this tool as an alternative to the pipe tool to sweep custom profiles along a curve oh look at the time foreign
+then select the curve to sweep along and you're all set use this tool as an alternative to the pipe tool to sweep custom profiles along a curve